 To make your own Bali itinerary might be overwhelming with all those amazing things to do in Bali.
 The first time we went to Bali in 2016 we felt so excited to explore the whole island.
 We made a complete one week Bali itinerary bucket list of all the things we wanted to do and see.
 But we ended up only seeing 4 spots of that whole Bali itinerary!

 We found out it takes some time to get to the different locations, and sometimes a hike from 20 minutes or more is involved to get to your final location, in particular with waterfalls and viewpoints.
-In 2018 we came back to Bali to live there for 6 months.
-In these 6 months, we’ve explored the whole island, went to every waterfall, viewpoint and beach you can find on the map.
-We made this ultimate guide of ‘best things to do in Bali’ to help you make your own Bali itinerary.
-And we can honestly say, these are for sure the best things to do!
-We tested them all personally, so here is our complete Bali itinerary of the best things to do!
+Since 2018 we live part time in Bali and explored the whole island.
+We went to every waterfall, viewpoint and beach you can find on the map.
+Therefore we like to share our knowledge about the island and created this ultimate Bali itinerary with all the best things to do per area.
+From North, to South, East to West.
+Here you will find all the best things to do in Bali so you can select the spots to make your own Bali itinerary depending on the time you have.

 Peak season in Bali is between June until September and December & January around Christmas and New Year.
-Rainy season in Bali starts in November and can be at its peak in December, but especially in January / February.
-We had a beautiful December month last year and some very sunny days in January alternated with one stormy and rainy week.
-(That was a very productive work week for us haha!).
-But if you want to avoid the tourist crowds and still have good weather, the best period to travel to Bali is March until May and September until December.
+Rainy season in Bali usually starts in November.
+The rain peak is at its top in January and February and lasts usually until March, April.
+If you want to avoid the peak tourist crowds and still have good weather, the best period to travel to Bali is March until May and September until December.

 The best way to get around Bali is by renting a motorbike.
 It’s easy and cheap to rent a bike and gives you the freedom to go wherever you want.
 But, be sure that you have an international drivers license.
 Some of the rental companies ask for it and won’t rent you a motorbike if you don’t have an international license.
 Also if you got stopped by the police you need to wear a helmet and have an international drivers license.
 If you don’t have one, or both of these things you’ll get a fine.
 Never give your passport to the police!!